oslabs-beta/trace-visualization/README.md

 npx ts-node --require ./instrumentation.ts server_fileName.ts
 ```

-11. On your local workspace (.JS, .JSX, .TS, .TSX), run the command ‘Get Telemetry Log File Workspace” by either right-click or in the command palette via 'CMD + Shift + P' for Mac or 'Ctrl + Shift + P' for Windows.
+12. On your local workspace (.JS, .JSX, .TS, .TSX), run the command ‘Get Telemetry Log File Workspace” by either right-click or in the command palette via 'CMD + Shift + P' for Mac or 'Ctrl + Shift + P' for Windows.
-12. Interact and make requests in your browser to generate data in Trace Webview VS Code extension.
+13. Interact and make requests in your browser to generate data in Trace Webview VS Code extension.
+14. When on the 'Database Diagram' tab, use VS Code's edit menu to paste the PGURI in the top right field (keyboard shortcuts to paste will not work).
     <br/>
     <br/>